- Search The Registry

 *Arthur Fauset was born on this date in 1899.
 He was a Black activist, anthropologist, folklorist, and educator.

-He was very interested in folklore and conducted fieldwork in the South, the Caribbean, and Nova Scotia to learn these tales.
-During the time of the Harlem Renaissance, he also made large contributions in bringing awareness to African American folklore through tales, songs, conundrums, and jokes.
-Faust was also known for letting Black voices speak for themselves, telling them the way that they were told to him rather than imposing his own voice and theories on them.
+He was interested in folklore and conducted fieldwork in the South, the Caribbean, and Nova Scotia to learn these tales.
+During the Harlem Renaissance, he also made large contributions to bringing awareness to African American folklore through tales, songs, problems, and jokes.
+Faust was also known for letting Black voices speak for themselves, telling them the way that they were told to him rather than imposing his voice and theories on them.
 This approach resulted in many people appreciating his writing.
 His first piece appeared in The Crisis while he was a college student at the University of Pennsylvania with his short story "The Tale of The North Carolina Woods" in January 1922.
 He aimed to cultivate and revive Black culture in America through these tales and reestablish a sense of pride that had long been abandoned.

-Fauset did input his own theories and ideas about these stories in his first book Folklore from Nova Scotia, published in 1931.
+Fauset input his theories and ideas about these stories in his first book, Folklore from Nova Scotia, published in 1931.
 In this book, Fauset examines Black folklore through the diffusion model, which looks at how information spreads throughout a population.
-He wrote about how African American folklore had changed over time, and especially how it has integrated folklore from other cultures (such as Irish or French).
+He wrote about how African American folklore had changed over time, especially how it integrated folklore from other cultures (such as Irish or French).

-Fauset believed that this was not because Negroes had assimilated to the dominant culture of their province, but because they had integrated aspects of the dominant culture through the process of contributing to the dominant culture.
+Fauset believed this was not because Negroes had assimilated into the dominant culture of their province but because they had integrated aspects of the dominant culture by contributing to the dominant culture.
 During his time in Nova Scotia in the summer of 1923, Fauset found that hardly any of the traditional stories told by Negroes in the United States were told in Nova Scotia, and the stories told in Nova Scotia were unheard of in the United States.
-It was as though each group only had small pieces of a larger puzzle and needed help in organizing and bringing all of their stories together to get a better sense of their whole culture.
+It was as though each group only had small pieces of a larger puzzle and needed help organizing and bringing all of their stories together to understand their whole culture better.
 Here Fauset tied together and spread these stories to better educate all Negroes of their heritage.
 He used these stories to discredit stereotypes of African Americans.
-For example, many Negroes in Nova Scotia told him that they would go down to visit the states if the weather was not as hot there.
-This debunked the stereotype that all Negroes enjoyed and were drawn to warmer climates, giving them a more authentic identity at a time when they were being portrayed as minstrels in the United States.
+For example, many Negroes in Nova Scotia told him they would go down to visit the states if the weather was not as hot there.
+This debunked the stereotype that all Negroes enjoyed and were drawn to warmer climates, giving them a more authentic identity when portrayed as minstrels in the United States.

 Image: John Mosley Collection,